Anan-Wu-XMU/SVM-M/README.md

 * SVM-M

-The SVM-M repository incldues all scripts for stucture elucidation of natural products.
+The SVM-M repository incldues all scripts for structure elucidation of natural products.
 It contains two parts:

    1. Given all intial conformers of a candidate strucure, automated calculation of 13C/1H NMR cheimical shifts at the xOPBE/6-311+G(2D,P) level of theory.
-Geometry optimzations, conformational analysis, NMR calculations and Boltzman average are performed automatically.
+Geometry optimzations, conformational analysis, NMR calculations and Boltzman average are performed automatically

-   2. Structure elucidation with the SVM-M protocol.
+   2. Structure elucidation with the SVM-M protocol

+   q16                  : Linux script for running g16 (g16_model for the g16 environment setting)

-   autonmr.sh/autopcm.sh: perform automatical geometry optimization, conformation analysis, NMR calculations
-                          and Boltzman average in gas/solution phase.
+   autonmr.sh/autopcm.sh: perform automatical geometry optimization, conformation analysis, NMR calculations and Boltzman average in gas/solution phase

-   rmifreq.sh           : Remove failed geometry optimization and transition states. rmhien.py            : Remove the conformers with high free energies (50, 20 and 10 kJ/mol)
+   rmifreq.sh           : Remove failed geometry optimization and transition states.

+   rmhien.py            : Remove the conformers with high free energies (50, 20 and 10 kJ/mol)

-   retnmr.sh            : Retrieve all NMR data from gaussian log files evanmr2.py           : Evaluate the Boltzman averaged 13C/1H NMR cheimical shifts Checkgeom            : Perform the conformational analysis(Fortran code), in return
+   retnmr.sh            : Retrieve all NMR data from gaussian log files

+   evanmr2.py           : Evaluate the Boltzman averaged 13C/1H NMR cheimical shifts

+   Checkgeom            : Perform the conformational analysis(Fortran code), in return

                                  0: non-identical conformers

                                  1: identical conformers

    nmrstat.py           : Perform the structure elucidation.

 * Requirment